KishoreKaushal/eXpOS/README.md

 __Note 3__ : Memory copy of the Inode Table is present in page 59 of the memory (see Memory Organisation), and the SPL constant INODE_TABLE points to the starting address of the table.

+## 4. Bootstrap Loader

+### XSM Instruction Execution Cycle

+* The CPU of the XSM machine contains 20 general-purpose registers R0-R19, each of which can store an integer or a string.
+* Along with these are the registers stack pointer (SP), base pointer (BP) and instruction pointer (IP).
+* There are special purpose registers: PTBR, PTLR, EIP, EC, EPN, EMA and four ports P0, P1, P2, P3.
+* The machine's memory consists of 65536 memory words.
+Each word can store an integer or a string.
+The memory is divided into pages of 512 words each.
+* The memory is **word addressable**.
+This means that XSM provides instructions that allows you to access any memory word.
+* __The machine also has a disk having 512 blocks.
+Each disk block can store 512 words.
+Thus the total storage capacity is 512 x 512 = 262144 words.
+However, the disk is block addressable and not word addressable.__
+* XSM provides just three instructions to manipulate the disk – __LOAD, LOADI__ and __STORE__.
+These instructions can be used to transfer a disk block to a memory page or back.
+* The machine also has three devices – an I/O Console, a timer and disk controller.

+### Boot-Up

+When the XSM machine is started up, the ROM Code, which resides in page 0 of the memory, is executed.
+It is hard-coded into the machine.

+That is, the ROM code at physical address 0 (to 511) is "already there" when machine starts up.
+The ROM code is called the "Boot ROM" in OS literature.
+Boot ROM code does the following operations : 1.)
+Loads block 0 of the disk to page 1 of the memory (physical address 512).2.)
+After loading the block to memory, it sets the value of the register IP (Instruction Pointer) to 512 so that the next instruction is fetched from location 512 (page 1 in memory starts from location 512).

+What happens when the machine is powered on?

+* _All registers will be set to value zero._ In particular, IP register also assumes value 0.
+Once powered on, the machine will start repeatedly executing the following fetch-execute cycle in privileged mode.
+1. Transfer the contents of two memory locations starting at the address stored in IP register to the CPU.
+The XSM machine treats the contents read like a machine instruction.
+This action is called the instruction fetch cycle.
+2. The next step is the execute cycle where the instruction fetched in Step 1 is executed by the machine.
+3. The final step is to set the instruction pointer to the next instruction to be executed.
+Since each XSM instruction is two words, IP will normally be incremented by 2.

+The bootstrap code is hard coded into a boot ROM so that the memory contents are not lost even after machine shutdown.
+This is necessary because when the machine is powered on, there must be some meaningful instruction at address 0 from where the first fetch takes place.

+#### Loading a Boot-up code

+    $ ./xfs-interface
+    # load --os $HOME/myexpos/spl/spl_progs/helloworld.xsm
+    # exit